- First-Day Attendance

 Reclassification from Non-Degree Seeking Student to Regular (Degree–Seeking) Status

 Non-degree seeking students wishing to change to degree-seeking-student status must apply for admission through the Office of Admissions.
 Refer to the "Admissions" chapter of this General Bulletin for admission procedures and deadline dates.

 Work taken as a non-degree seeking student carries no degree credit.
-Up to fifteen semester hours earned as a non-degree seeking student may be applied toward an undergraduate degree, with approval of the appropriate dean at the time of formal admission as a degree-seeking student or later.
+Up to fifteen semester hours earned as a non-degree seeking student, except where noted below, may be applied toward an undergraduate degree, with approval of the appropriate dean at the time of formal admission as a degree-seeking student or later.

 Florida State University regards fourteen to fifteen semester hours as a normal full-time load, and a student will not be considered full-time with fewer than twelve semester hours.
 Students should take into account the requirement to take nine semester hours of credit in the Summer.
 A student who maintains a twelve semester hour (below normal) load will not graduate in four academic years unless a total of twenty-four semester hours are taken during Summer sessions.